preespp/ITBench-Scenarios/sre/docs/tools.md

 | --- | --- |
 | Chaos Mesh | https://github.com/chaos-mesh/chaos-mesh |

-In order to use a Chaos Mesh fault, Chaos Mesh should be specified as part of the tools required and a valid Chaos Mesh schedule needs to be provided.
-Examples of using a Chaos Mesh fault are provided by [Incident 26](../roles/incidents/files/specs/incident_26.yaml) and [Incident 27](../roles/incidents/files/specs/incident_27.yaml).
-Examples and guides for making a valid Chaos Mesh schedule spec can be found on their website or their GitHub repository.

 ### FinOps Tools

 A **finops tool** is a techonology which provides financial insights on the operational costs of running an application.